Now

 At the other end, the exit to Union Street.
 So if you want to cut through from Pike to Union, you can, and if you like, you can buy rare coins or get a burrito on the way.

 Let's double back and take the Galleria escalators up.
-Second floor: SCC Admin offices on your right, seating area on your left.
-Keep going.
-Third floor: entrance to the parking garage—this is how you get to your car if you parked in the Pike Avenue garage between Terry and 9th.
-But we walked here, so we keep going up to Level 4.
+Second floor: if you head back towards Pike Street, you'll find SCC Admin offices on your right and the North escalators and a seating area on your left.
+But let's keep going to the third floor, which has the entrance to the parking garage—this is how you get to your car if you parked in the Pike Avenue garage between Terry and 9th.
+We walked here, so we keep going up to Level 4.

 Now we're at the top of the Galleria escalators.
 To your right, where a Subway used to be—closed for decades.
 To your left, the Atrium Lobby doors ---always locked unless there's an event--- and the doors to outside, which is Freeway Park.